Your Ad Here

 Perhaps the most interesting discovery by Dave is that of a small iron plate that via this picture he convinced me is a surviving joint plate used underneath the gap where long segments of strap rail had met.
 The iron piece fits in the stringer recess where two nail holes are close together.
 This particular joint plate may have lost a portion on its left side, which had it survived, would have made it fit perfectly in this recess.
 The recesses vary slightly in size from one example to another.

-Credit goes to Dave Hiteshew for not only finding the relic, but defining where and how it was used, and solving the mystery.
+Credit goes to Dave Hiteshew for not only finding the relic, but defining where and how it was used.
 The Pangborn recreation omitted this important detail.

 Oops